jaehyeon-kim/jaehyeon-kim.github.io/_posts/2018-05-19-Async-Shiny-and-Its-Limitation.md

 title: "2018-05-19-Async-Shiny-and-Its-Limitation"
 description: ""
 category: R
-tags: [Web Development, R, Shiny, Rserve, JavaScript]
+tags: [Web Development, R, Shiny, Rserve, Javascript]
 ---
 A Shiny app is served by one (*single-threaded blocking*) process by [Open Source Shiny Server](https://www.rstudio.com/products/shiny/download-server/).
 This causes a scalability issue because all requests are handled one by one in a queue.
 Recently the creator of *Shiny* introduced the [promises](https://rstudio.github.io/promises/) package, which brings *asynchronous programming capabilities to R*.
 This is a remarkable step forward to web development in R.